pedroschmid/pedroschmid/README.md

 <img alt="Last Commit" src="https://img.shields.io/github/last-commit/pedroschmid/pedroschmid?logo=markdown&label=LAST+UPDATE&color=29bf12&style=flat">

 ### Glad to see you here!  🤩  &nbsp;
-I am a 5/8 student studying Bachelor of Computer Science at Universidade Vila Velha (UVV) 🎓 and I also work as a junior software engineer at VilaApps 🏛.
+I am studying Bachelor of Computer Science at Universidade Vila Velha (UVV) 🎓 and I also work as a junior software engineer at VilaApps 🏛.
 I am passionate about learning and I am always willing to learn and work with new technologies ✨.
 I love to explore technologies to solve problems in real life, besides I also love to talk about hardware 💻.

 <br/>